César Mendoza tells us how Nito electric vehicles save time and above all money.

 César Mendoza: COVID has not affected our sector; on the contrary, state and local benefits have increased the demand for electric vehicles and the need to travel safely, avoiding public transport, have certainly rewarded sustainable mobility.

 The difficulty, however, was to manage the daily activities obviously modified by smart working, slowed down if not stopped by the lockdown, with delays in supply and shipment.
 Furthermore, we have been affected by the cancellation of events that represent strategic moments for the visibility of the brand and the products with spillover effects on our business.
-Among the most important is Eicma, the international cycle and motorcycle fair in Milan since the November 2020 edition was canceled for the first time in its long history.
+Among the most important is Eicma, the international cycle and motorcycle fair in Milan since the November 2020 edition was cancelled for the first time in its long history.

 However, we took this opportunity to re-calibrate our way of working remotely with the same efficiency and dedicated ourselves to the research and development of new projects with more calm and concentration than usual.